The story of Diet Doctor

 Then a couple of freelancers joined, Inger Swanberg for translating and editorial tasks and Simon Victor for video productions.
 Bjarte Bakke also got involved behind the scenes, discussing future strategy and the plans for the future.

 In November of 2013 we made a momentous decision.
-To be able to find and promote the truth, Diet Doctor would forever be 100% independent from any industry funding, ads or product sales.
+To be able to find and promote trustworthy advice, Diet Doctor would forever be 100% independent from any industry funding, ads or product sales.
 We would never accept investments from other interests.
 Instead we wanted to be fully funded by the people, and still provide a free site to everyone.

 Our solution was to launch a membership in 2014, for new premium video material, expert Q&A, and other bonuses.
 Everything that used to be free stayed free forever, and even the membership site is free to try out for a month.
 If members stay longer than that, their fee of $9 per month supports the main, free site for everyone.